elunna/nerfhack-changelog/README.md

 * Cancelled monsters can't explode (in death or as an attack).
 * Displacing monsters (like the displacer beast) cannot displace you if helpless or trapped.
 * Cancelled displacers are incapable of displacement.
+* Force-fighting displaced monster can also result in displacement.
 * Because see invisible cannot be gained intrinsically - peaceful monsters will not make themselves invisible by means of potions, wands, or spells.
 * Monsters can hide under other dungeon furniture (xnh)
 * mplayers can steal the amulet from the player (EvilHack) - however they will not attempt to sacrifice it.